 GCSEs, AS and A levels

 For GCSE, AS and A level art and design, your grade will be based on your portfolio only, whether or not you have finished it.
-And for GCSE English language, GCSE modern foreign languages and A level sciences (biology, chemistry, physics and geology), your school or college should submit a separate grade or result for the spoken language or practical skills tested, based on work that you have completed.
+And for GCSE English language, GCSE modern foreign languages and A level sciences (biology, chemistry, physics and geology), your school or college have submitted a separate grade or result for the spoken language or practical skills tested, based on work that you have completed.

 Applied generals, including BTECs